Find a spiritual director

-- Val, our CQ communications coordinator, will initiate contact with you after receiving your completed form and give you specific instructions on how to proceed.
+- We will initiate contact with you after receiving your completed form and give you specific instructions on how to proceed.

 Recommended Spiritual Directors

 Meet the spiritual directors recommended by CenterQuest.
 All of them are highly qualified and seasoned spiritual directors who subscribe to the guidelines for ethical conduct outlined by Spiritual Directors International (SDI).
-They can do spiritual direction via email, phone, Skype, Google Hangouts, or some combination thereof (as well as in person if you happen to live near their area).
+Most of them can do spiritual direction via email, phone, or web connect, or some combination thereof (as well as in person if you happen to live near their area).